 If you have the RP management UI open in the browser while you are upgrading the nodes, ensure that you refresh the browser before trying to work with the UI again.

 Some RP upgrades add support for new Redis versions.
-In these cases, Redis Labs recommends that you upgrade the databases to the new Redis version, although this is not mandatory because RP upgrades are backwards compatible.
+In these cases, Redis Labs recommends that you upgrade the databases to the new Redis version, although this is not mandatory because RP upgrades are backward compatible.
 RP also supports a mix of Redis database versions.

 RP always supports two Redis versions.
-By default new Redis databases are created with the latest version, and existing databases get upgraded to the latest version according to the instructions detailed below.
+By default, new Redis databases are created with the latest version, and existing databases get upgraded to the latest version according to the instructions detailed below.
 If you would like to change the default Redis version to the previous version supported, you should use the tune cluster default_redis_version command in the rladmin CLI and set it to the previous Redis version supported.